Table of Contents

-Methods use to transmit data between Digital devices is describe below, But before this you need to know, ways of communication which are wireless and wired.
+Methods used to transmit data between Digital devices are described below, But before this you need to know ways of communication that are wireless and wired.

-There are certain modules you heard of like Bluetooth, Wi-Fi (Wireless Fidelity), GSM and more which transmit information using radio frequency wave up to fixed range.
+There are certain modules you heard of like Bluetooth, Wi-Fi (Wireless Fidelity), GSM and more which transmit information using radio frequency waves up to fixed range.

 METHODS USED TO TRANSMIT DATA BETWEEN DIGITAL DEVICES